-In addition, OCTA has restricted investments held by the California Community foundation (CCF).
+In addition, OCTA has restricted investments held by the California Community Foundation (CCF).
 The amount invested in the CCF investment pool is a restricted asset as approved for funding by the OCTA Board of Directors in October of 2014.
-The CCF is headquartered in Los Angeles, California and has 65 employees.
-CCF is a community foundation and holds a 501 (c) 3 status, which meets California State Government Code requirements for community foundations.
+The CCF is headquartered in Los Angeles, California.
+The CCF is a community foundation and holds a 501 (c) 3 status, which meets California State Government Code requirements for community foundations.
 Legislation providing for OCTA to use a qualified organization to hold and manage the endowment is provided in Government Code §§65965-65968.
 An investment committee of 14 members has full discretion over investment decisions.
 The Endowment Pool is a diversified pool invested for long-term growth and appreciation while providing a relatively predictable stream of distributions that keeps the pace with inflation over time.
-The target asset allocation is approximately 50% equities, 14% alternative investments, 14% real assets and 22% fixed income.
+The target asset allocation is approximately 50 percent equities, 14 percent alternative investments, 14 percent real assets and 22 percent fixed income.